 He was previously the representative for North Carolina’s 4th congressional district as a Democrat from 1987 to 1994.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Price is shown as a purple triangle. (analysis methodology)
+Price is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 David Price sits on the following committees:

-Price was the primary sponsor of 5 bills that were enacted:
+Price was the primary sponsor of 10 bills that were enacted.
+The most recent include: